Intel partners 8 ODMs to quicken laptop manufacturing in India

 Intel has announced its collaboration with eight Indian Electronics Manufacturing Services (EMS) companies and Original Design Manufacturers (ODMs) to accelerate laptop manufacturing in India.
 This includes Bhagwati Products , Dixon Technologies India, Kaynes Technology India , Optiemus Electronics , Panache Digilife , Smile Electronics , Syrma SGS Technology , and VVDN Technologies .
 For some of these companies, this marks their first foray into laptop manufacturing.

-Under this collaboration, Intel shares its expertise to facilitate the production of complete entry-level laptops in India, which included utilizing state-of-the-art assembly lines, setting up a quality control process for components and even benchmarking of finished products.
+Under this collaboration, Intel shares its expertise to facilitate the production of complete entry-level laptops in India, which included utiliaing state-of-the-art assembly lines, setting up a quality control process for components, and even benchmarking of finished products.
 Intel also provided support to ODMs spanning both Semi Knocked Down (SKD) and Completely Knocked Down (CKD) processes.

 Pivotal moment